opulencephp/docs/bootstrappers.md

 You can now inject `Posts` into any service or controller that needs to query WordPress posts.

 <h2 id="lazy-bootstrappers">Lazy Bootstrappers</h2>
 It's not very efficient to create, register bindings, run, and shut down every bootstrapper in your application when they're not all needed.
 Sometimes, you may only like a bootstrapper to be registered/run/shut down if its bindings are required.
-This is the purpose of *lazy bootstrappers*.
-In RDev, you can designate a bootstrapper to be lazy-loaded by making it implement `RDev\Applications\Bootstrappers\ILazyBootstrapper`, which requires a `getBoundClasses()` method to be defined.
+This is the purpose of **lazy bootstrappers**.
+In RDev, you can designate a bootstrapper to be lazy-loaded by making it implement `RDev\Applications\Bootstrappers\ILazyBootstrapper`, which requires a `getBindings()` method to be defined.
 This method should return a list of all classes/interfaces bound to the IoC container by that bootstrapper.
 Let's take a look at an example:

 <h4 id="lazy-example">Example</h4>
 ```php